English-language learner: Culture

 A study to examine anti-racist pedagogy within predominantly white versus predominantly Mexican classrooms concluded that Mexican elementary-level students had a firmer grasp on cultural inequalities.
 According to the findings, the social and cultural maturity of the Mexican students is a direct result of having faced the inequalities themselves.
 Another study on Caucasian first-grade teachers and their ELL students indicated biases that ultimately affected students' desire to learn.
 A combination of misinformation, stereotypes, and individual reservations can alter teachers' perception when working with culturally diverse or non-native English speakers.
 Teachers are placed in the position to teach English-learning students, sometimes without the necessary training, as mentioned above.
 From a Walden University study, a handful of teachers at an elementary school expressed not having the energy, training, or time to perform for these students.

 An ESL teacher, in a study called "Losing Strangeness to Mediate ESL Teaching", "connects culture to religious celebrations and holidays and the fusion invites students to share their knowledge".
 This has encouraged students to open up and talk about their cultural backgrounds and traditions.
 "Teachers who encourage CLD students to maintain their cultural or ethnic ties promote their personal and academic success."
 Students should not feel that they need to lose their identity in the classroom, but rather that they gain knowledge from both their culture and the world around them.
-It have been proven to be beneficial to bring culture into the ESL classroom in order for the students to feel a sense of worth in school and in their lives.
+It have been proven to be beneficial to bring culture into the ESL classroom for the students to feel a sense of worth in school and in their lives.
 Similarly, the sharing one different cultural backgrounds can benefit other students in the mainstream classroom who may not have the cultural maturity or dual identities that these students are able to shed a light on.

 Another reason that an ESL student may be struggling to join discussions and engage in class could be attributed to whether they come from a culture where speaking up to an authority figure (like a teacher or a professor) is discouraged.
 This makes classes that are graded based on participation especially challenging for these students.
 Strategies that can mitigate this discomfort or misunderstanding of expectations include offering surveys or reflective writing prompts, that are collected after class, inquiring about student's educational and cultural backgrounds and past learning experiences.
 Regardless of how much training an instructor has on teaching ELL students, being open to learning about them as an individual rather than a part of a larger group and making efforts towards tailoring and personalizing their learning experience can contribute to the student's overall success.

 Outside of the classroom, ELL students are otherwise institutionally marginalized, as well.
 They often sit at separate lunch tables and are under-recognized in school assemblies.